minio/docs/source/administration/bucket-replication/server-side-replication-resynchronize-remote.rst

 - If the ``TARGET`` bucket damage extends to replication rules, you must recreate those rules to match the previous replication configuration.
 See :ref:`minio-bucket-replication-serverside-twoway` for additional guidance.

-- Perform basic validation that all buckets in the replication configuration show similar results for commands such as :mc-cmd:`mc ls` and :mc-cmd:`mc stat`.
+- Perform basic validation that all buckets in the replication configuration show similar results for commands such as :mc:`mc ls` and :mc:`mc stat`.

 - After restoring any replication rules and verifying replication between sites, you can configure the reverse proxy, load balancer, or other network control plane managing connections to resume sending traffic to the resynchronized deployment.